proycon/LaMachine/README.md

 Updating
 ===========

-Once you have a LaMachine running, *in any form*, just run ``lamachine-update.sh`` to update everything again.
+Once you have a LaMachine running as virtual machine or virtual environment, just run ``lamachine-update.sh`` to update everything again.
+For the docker version, use ``docker pull proycon/lamachine`` instead.

 The ``lamachine-update.sh`` script is also used to install additional *optional* software, pass the optional software as a parameter: